bknd logo

 Serve the API

-Create a helper file to instantiate the bknd instance and retrieve the API, importing the configurationfrom the bknd.config.ts file:
+Create a helper file to instantiate the bknd instance and retrieve the API, importing the configuration from the bknd.config.ts file:

 src/bknd.ts